Mobile User Objective System (MUOS)

 More than 20 companies initially indicated interest in the concept studies during an industry day held by the Space and Naval Warfare Systems Command (known as SPAWAR).
 Four offers were received with multiple companies forming teams to compete for the study awards.
 The period of performance is six months.
 These contracts are funded with Research, Development, Test & Evaluation funds.
 The Space and Naval Warfare Systems Command in San Diego is the contracting activity.

-Advanced narrowband communications technology and the Navy's Mobile User Objective System (MUOS) will replace the current Navy Fleet Satellite Communications (FltSat) satellites and Ultra High Frequency Follow-On (UFO) communications satellite constellation over the next two decades.
+Advanced narrowband communications technology and the Navy's Mobile User Objective System (MUOS) would replace the current Navy Fleet Satellite Communications (FltSat) satellites and Ultra High Frequency Follow-On (UFO) communications satellite constellation over the next two decades.
 The Navy's UHF communications satellite constellation currently provides narrowband tactical satellite communications to the Defense Department warfighter.
-The UHF Follow-On constellation, initially launched in 1993, will begin to reach the end of its design life early in the 21st century.
+The UHF Follow-On constellation, initially launched in 1993, would begin to reach the end of its design life early in the 21st century.

-The Navy has developed an acquisition strategy to replace the current UHF communications satellite constellation.
+The Navy developed an acquisition strategy to replace the current UHF communications satellite constellation.
 That strategy consists of three components: (1) procure an 11th UHF Follow-On communications satellite (F11) for launch in late 2003, (2) use commercial satellite assets as much as practical, and (3) procure the MUOS next generation advanced narrowband satellite communications system with an initial operational capability in 2007.

 |Join the GlobalSecurity.org mailing list|